How to spend a day in Thessaloniki …without spending!

 There is a lot to do in the city, you just have to know where to go at what time of the day.
 I have made you a guide on how to spend a day in beautiful city of Thessaloniki without spending that much money.

 Starting from 10 o’clock (assuming that you have adjusted to the Greek ’morning’).
 Kamara , or the Arch of Galerius, is one of the main meeting points for students.
-Grab a spinach-feta pastry and some coffee there from Mikel and you are ready to go.
+Grab a spinach-feta pastry and some coffee and you are ready to go.

 First up the Aristotle University of Thessaloniki.
 A two-minute walk to the north end of the campus.
 Visit the different faculties and see the differences between the buildings.
 Try to guess which building belongs to which faculty before reading the sign or asking some-one.
 My personal top 5 faculties are the Philosophical, Educational, Economical, Chemistry and Theological .
 You can find a map of the campus from the administration building .

-Leoforos Niki’s is known for its cafes and restaurants, but if you’re on a budget, I would not suggest to eat here.
-You will find a lot more traditional and inexpensive restaurant for eating lunch on the smaller allies that goes up from Nikis.
-Lunch is usually served between 14:00 and 16:00.
+Leoforos Niki’s is known for its cafés and restaurants, but if you’re on a budget, I would not suggest to eat here.
+You will find a lot more traditional and inexpensive restaurant for lunch on the smaller allies that goes up from Niki's.
+Lunch is usually served between 12:00 and 17:00.

 On the upper left side of the square, there is an opening to the famous Modiano Market.
 Time flies there, try not to make your money fly away too!